nellymaw/pilates-4-life/README.md

 ![Benefits Section](https://github.com/nellymaw/pilates-4-life/blob/main/assets/readme-content/benefits-section.png)

 #### History Section
 Contain some information on how pilates was invented.
-Contain a picture of a pilates class on biggers screens but only a blue BG on smaller ones due to visual polution.
+Contain a picture of a pilates class on biggers screens but only a white BG on smaller ones due to visual polution.
 ![History Section](https://github.com/nellymaw/pilates-4-life/blob/main/assets/readme-content/history-section.png)

 ### Sign up page